Panama disease: Classification and host range

-Fusarium oxysporum f. sp. cubense (Foc) is a member of the Fusarium oxysporum species complex, a group of ascomycete fungi with morphological similarities.
+Foc is a member of the Fusarium oxysporum species complex, a group of ascomycete fungi with morphological similarities.
 Based on their different host species, the plant pathogenic fungi of this species complex are divided into approximately 150 special forms (formae specialis, f.sp.).
-Fusarium oxysprorum f.sp. cubense mainly infects banana (Musa) species.
+Foc mainly infects banana (Musa) species.
 The special form cubense has been subdivided into four different races, which each attack a different group of banana genotypes.